OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">

 At this time, the OpenIndiana Vagrant box is only available in the form of a text based console.
+But because Vagrant supports X11 forwarding over ssh, graphical user interface applications can still be ran on this vagrant box over ssh.
 Additionally, Virtualbox is the only currently supported Vagrant provider.
 In the future the OpenIndiana project hopes to provide additional Vagrant box options.